Joystream/atlas/README.md

 - Explore most popular content and channels
 - Sign up for your Joystream membership
 - Create a channel and publish content
-- (coming soon) Issue and trade NFTs for the content you've published
+- Issue and trade NFTs for the content you've published

 #### Screenshots